English Verbs and How to Use Them

 Modal verbs are also exceptions, as they have only one form.
 For more on using modals and other helping verbs, see the Helping Verbs section below.

-Types of Verbs: Transitive & Intransitive
+Types of Verbs: Transitive and Intransitive

 Some verbs are transitive, which means they can take a direct object: (“She buys groceries.”
 I’m bringing a friend.”
 “Do you want an egg?”
 "Sue doesn't eat dessert.")